-Pack your things, Susan, we are moving - sensenet ECM is on GitHub now.
+Pack your things, Susan, we are moving - sensenet is on GitHub now.

 So why did we suddenly drop Codeplex and our own Forum (and blog) in favor of external services?

 We can be the best .NET Open Source Enterprise Content Management System in the Universe if no one knows about it, right?
 And the World has moved a lot since we set up the tools we have been using since.

 GitHub is the de-facto place for open source

 It just really makes sense for us to be there as well.
 This way, we can focus on development and on delivering the most value for everyone involved.
 We’d like to continue giving a lot of value to our Community (and even more to our Enterprise customers) so you’ll see some buzz near our repositories.